zeetwii/pke/gnuradio.md

 ## SoapySDR

 After GNURadio 3.8, gr-osmocom hasn't really been maintained.
 This means that to use GNURadio 3.9 or newer, we need a different block to act as the interface between the SDR and GNURadio.
-The best replacement right now is SoapySDR and the gr-sopay module.
+The best replacement right now is SoapySDR.

-To build gr-soapy, follow the instructions at [gr-soapy](https://gitlab.com/librespacefoundation/gr-soapy) or read below:
+To build SoapySDR, follow the instructions at [SoapySDR](https://github.com/pothosware/SoapySDR) or read below:

 ```bash
 sudo apt install \